 Signs Your Child Isn’t Active Enough

-One tell-tale sign your child is in needs of more fitness is obvious weight gain.
+One tell-tale sign your child is in need of more fitness is obvious weight gain.
 Pay attention to your child’s weight and body shape.
-Are you seeing the signs in their face and around the midsection?
+Are you seeing the signs in their face and around their midsection?

 Your child may be on the way to becoming a couch potato if they complain about being bored often.
 Their boredom means they don’t know what to do with themselves.
 These feelings often result in sitting in front of the TV or resorting to video games.